melt-umn/melt-website/content/silver/concepts/reflection.md

 ...
 ```

-Other applications of rewriting are
+Other applications of reflection are
 * [In Silver's serialization library](https://github.com/melt-umn/silver/tree/develop/grammars/silver/reflect), used internally by the Silver compiler for handling interface files;
 * [In Silver's meta-translation library](https://github.com/melt-umn/silver/blob/develop/grammars/silver/compiler/metatranslation/Translation.sv), used to support extensions to Silver that provide object-language concrete syntax for tree construction;
 * [A demo staged language interpreter](https://github.com/melt-umn/meta-ocaml-lite)

 ## Term rewriting
 Another significant use of reflection is in implementing a Stratego-style strategic term rewriting library/language extension that works on undecorated terms.
-Note that Silver also supports a mechanism for rewriting on decorated trees ([strategy attributes](../strategy-attributes)) that is generally preferred, as it is more efficient and better integrated with other features such as attributes and forwarding; however there are still some situations in which term rewriting is preferred, such as [in implementing template instantiation](https://github.com/melt-umn/ableC-templating).
+Note that Silver also supports a mechanism for rewriting on decorated trees ([strategy attributes](/silver/concepts/strategy-attributes)) that is generally preferred, as it is more efficient and better integrated with other features such as attributes and forwarding; however there are still some situations in which undecorated term rewriting is needed, such as [in implementing template instantiation](https://github.com/melt-umn/ableC-templating).

 ### Core library
 Strategies are represented by the `Strategy` type, and are built by a number of combinators.
 The main ones are as follows: